Stefantb/nvim-projects/README.md

 which made life pretty great for a while, it made working with sessions a wonderful experience and I could come back to my projects with ease.

-But then I started to work on a project that is organized like a monorepo and when working on that, I want vim's working directory to stay at the repository root so project wide searches work and my project drawer can show me what I want.
-But at the same time the projects are really inside a subfolder and I want the LSP root to be there.
+But then I started to work on a project that is organized as a monorepo.
+When working on that, I want vim's working directory to stay at the repository root so project wide searches work and my project drawer can show me what I want.
+But at the same time I want the LSP root to be pointing to a subfolder, containing the sub project I am working on.

 Why is that important?

 Well I want ccls to create isolated caches for each project, because although they mostly build the same sources, preprocessor definitions and build flags are very different.
 It does get tired to clear the cache each time I switch projects.
-(So ccls will use the root its given to distinguish the cache).
+(The thing is here that ccls uses the path to the root its given, to distinguish the cache).
+We could also just tell ccls where to store the cache on a per project basis, but that does not remove the need for a per project configuration.

 I have also been very content with running builds in a terminal besides my editor and that works fine.
 I do miss running them in the editor for when things go wrong and I get the errors in